Fernando-Lozano/letItSnow/README.md

     The config file will have:
         - number of particles
         - an array of routes to svg images (for variety)
-        - an arrary of colors
+        - an arrary of colors (?)
         - variation on sizes
         - variation on opacity of particles
-        - direction of snowflakes (?)
+        - velocity of snowflakes
     I believe I will make a class for the particles

-I may use the breakout game I learnt as a starting point to working with canvas.

 ## The load function: